Henry runs for 219 yards, 2 TDs as Titans down Texans 17-10

+HOUSTON (AP)Derrick Henry was feeling it Sunday, running all over the Houston Texans like he has so many times before.
+At one point he turned to his rookie quarterback with a simple but pointed message.

+”He was like: `They can’t stop me.
+They can’t stop me,”’ said Malik Willis, who was making his first NFL start for the injured Ryan Tannehill. ”It was cool to see that because they weren’t stopping him.”

-HOUSTON (AP)Derrick Henry dominated the Houston Texans again, running for 219 yards and two touchdowns to carry the Tennessee Titans to a 17-10 win on Sunday.
+Henry dominated the Texans again, running for 219 yards and two touchdowns to carry the Tennessee Titans to a 17-10 win.

 It was Henry’s fourth straight 200-yard game against the Texans, making him the first player in NFL history to have at least 150 yards and two touchdowns on the ground in four consecutive games against the same opponent.
 The 28-year-old has six 200-yard games in his career, tying O.J.
 Simpson and Adrian Peterson for the most in NFL history.

+”Credit to those guys up front on blocking – O-line, receivers, tight ends, fullbacks,” Henry said. ”They are sacrificing to be able to block and have the tools to have success, so I can make a play.
+I give all the credit to them, so I can go out there and do my job.
+I’m happy to get the win.”

-With rookie quarterback Malik Willis making his first start for the injured Ryan Tannehill, the AFC South-leading Titans (5-2) went to Henry early and often.
+With Tannehill out, the AFC South-leading Titans (5-2) went to Henry early and often.
 He ripped off a season-long 41-yard run on his second carry of the game and never looked back against Houston’s NFL-worst run defense.

+After opening the season 0-2, the Titans have won five straight behind Henry, who had his fourth straight game with at least 100 yards rushing.

 Henry had a season-high 32 carries and touchdown runs of 29 yards and 1 yard to help the Titans build a 14-3 lead.